Rephonic

 Recent interactions between the hosts and their guests.

-Q: Could you give a brief overview of your book for our listeners?
+Q: Could you give our listeners a brief overview of the book and its core ideas?

 Audience Metrics